Statistical properties of worm algorithms for two dimensional frustrated Ising models: Results

-The defect-antidefect correlator $C_{\rm defect}(\hat{e_x}\frac{L}{s})$ is measured at separation $\vec{r} = \hat{e_x}\frac{L}{s}$ (with $s=2$ for the zero temperature measurements and $s=24$ for the nonzero temperature measurements) on periodic $L\times L$ lattices as a function of lattice size $L$ for $L=288,360,420$ and $600$ on the triangular lattice and $L=96,144,216$ and $288$ on the kagome lattice ($\hat{e}_x$ is one of the Bravais lattice vectors).
-Figs.~\ref{T_gen_zero_hist_defect},~\ref{T_myo_zero_hist_defect} show this correlator in the $T \rightarrow 0$ limit for the DEP and myopic worm algorithms respectively on the triangular lattice.
-Figs.~\ref{T_gen_j1_j2_hist_defect},~\ref{T_myo_j1_j2_hist_defect} show this correlator in the $T > 0$ regime for the DEP and myopic worm algorithms respectively on the triangular lattice.
-Fig.~\ref{K_myo_j1_j2_hist_defect} shows the correlator in the $T>0$ regime for the myopic worm algorithm on the kagome lattice.
-In all the above cases we extract $\eta_m$ by fitting a power law to the $L$ dependence of the correlator.
-Fig.~\ref{eta_monomer_spin} plots the best-fit $\eta_m$ obtained in this way versus the spin correlation exponent $\eta_s$ (this exponent is measured by fitting the equilibrium spin correlator at the three sublattice wavevector to a power-law form) for each of these five cases.
-As can be seen, the data agrees very well with the theoretical prediction of $\eta_m = 1/4 \eta_s$ for the $T \rightarrow 0$ case.
+The defect-antidefect correlator $C_m(\hat{e_x}\frac{L}{s})$ is measured at separation $\vec{r} = \hat{e_x}\frac{L}{s}$ (with $s=2$ for the zero temperature measurements and $s=24$ for the nonzero temperature measurements) on periodic $L\times L$ lattices as a function of lattice size $L$ for $L=288,360,420$ and $600$ on the triangular lattice and $L=96,144,216$ and $288$ on the kagome lattice ($\hat{e}_x$ is one of the Bravais lattice vectors).
+Fig.~\ref{histdefect}(a) and \ref{histdefect}(b) show this correlator in the $T \rightarrow 0$ limit and at finite $T$ respectively for the DEP worm algorithm on the triangular lattice.
+The corresponding plots for the myopic worm algorithm on the triangular and kagome lattices are shown in Fig.~SM.1 of the Supplemental Material.\cite{suppmat} In all the above cases we extract $\eta_m$ by fitting a power law to the $L$ dependence of this correlator.
+We also extract $\eta_m$ from the lattice size $L$ dependence of the average number of dual sites visited per worm (as defined in Section.~\ref{Observables}) using the relation $v /L^2 \sim 1/L^{\eta_m}$.
+Fig.~\ref{mean_visits}(a) and \ref{mean_visits}(b) show the power-law fits in the $T \rightarrow 0$ limit and finite $T$ respectively for the DEP worm algorithm on the triangular lattice.
+The corresponding plots for the myopic worm algorithm are shown in Fig.~SM.2 of the Supplemental Material.\cite{suppmat} The value of $\eta_m$ obtained from fits of the mean number of visits matches within error-bars with the value of $\eta_m$ extracted from the defect-antidefect correlator as seen in Fig.~\ref{histdefect}.
+In the noninteracting dimer model limit of the dual dimer model ($T \rightarrow 0$ and $J_2/T = 0$), it is well known that $\eta_m= \frac{1}{2}$.
+Consistent with this, we find $C_m(\hat{e_x}\frac{L}{s}) \sim 1/L^{0.51(1)}$and $\avg{v}/L^2 \sim 1/L^{0.52(2)}$.
+However, we note that a previous study of a worm algorithm for the square ice model in the free dimer limit\cite{Barkema_Newman} concluded that $\langle v \rangle \sim L^{1.665(2)}$, which is at odds with what one would expect when $\eta_m =1/2$ (the values of $\eta_m$ and $\eta_d$ are the same for the non-interacting dimer model on the honeycomb and the square lattice).
+Fig.~\ref{eta_defect} plots the best-fit $\eta_m$ obtained from Fig.~\ref{histdefect} as a function of the spin correlation exponent $\eta_s$ (this exponent is measured by fitting the equilibrium spin correlator at the three sublattice wavevector to a power-law form) for each of these cases.
+As can be seen, the data agrees very well with the theoretical prediction of $\eta_m^{\textrm{predicted}} = 1/4 \eta_s$ for the $T \rightarrow 0$ case.
 We note that for $T>0$ cases, the agreement is less impressive but still reasonable.